 Below is a list of cookies used on our website, along with their function.

-None!
-Our developers are accutely aware of privacy and data protection issues and have crafted our website in such a way that it can be used without placing any cookies on your computer at all.
+We are acutely aware of privacy and data protection issues and have crafted our website in such a way that it can be used albeit with some limitations, without placing any cookies on your computer at all.

-'triad_gdpr_consent' our own cookie which simply stores 'yes' if you have granted us consent to store it, and the other cookies described below.
+This is our own cookie which simply stores your ‘yes’ response if you have granted us consent to store it, and the other cookies described below.

 7. Sharing your personal data